vtex/styleguide/react/components/CheckboxGroup/README.md

 ### 👍 Dos

 - Initialize it with a default value that makes sense to your needs.
-- Use a text label for the checkbox groups, which should clearly inform that this checkbox checks or uncheks all the other checkboxes.
+- Use a text label for the checkbox groups, which should clearly inform that this checkbox checks or unchecks all the other checkboxes.
 - Use a text label for each of the inner checkboxes, which should be intuitive and provide sufficient context for the user take that decision.

 ### 👎 Don'ts